 Or use this direct link instead.

-- Choose: Other email accounts-> Select: Manually configure account settings (POP, IMAP or Send Only account)-> press OK-> select: SMTP send only connection settings
+- Choose: Other email accounts-> Select: Manually configure account settings (POP, IMAP or Send Only account)-> press OK.

 - Fill out the form to configure the Send Only account.
 If you don’t know the SMTP server name or port to use, ask your ISP.